TangLinjia/tanglinjia.github.io/index.md

 ---

 # About Me

-# About Me

-Hi, this is **Linjia Tang (Alex).**
+Hi, this is **Linjia Tang (Alex)**.<br>

-I am an undergraduate student in Computer Science at the University of Waterloo.
+I am a undergraduate student in Computer Science at the University of Waterloo.

-### Research on [Sihang Liu](https://www.sihangliu.com/)'s Team
+> **🔴 I am seeking a Master/PhD position for Fall 2026 admission.**

+## Research Experiences

-Conducted research under the supervision of Prof. Sihang Liu last year.
+Last fall, I have conducted this research under the supervision of Prof. [Sihang Liu](https://www.sihangliu.com/).

-### RNA-small molecule Binding Affinity Project
+- **Assessing the security implications of generative AI applications**
+  Supervised by Prof. [Sihang Liu](https://www.sihangliu.com/) at the University of Waterloo.
+>  from September to December 2024

+- **RNA-small molecule binding affinity**
-Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) of A*STAR in Singapore.
+  Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) at A*STAR in Singapore.

-### Medical Image Generation Project
+> ongoing

+- **Medical Image Generation**
   Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto and the University Health Network.

----

-🟥 **_I am seeking a Master/PhD position for Fall 2026 admission._**
+> ongoing

 ---